Nutrition Education and Tools Project

 The COMPASS NOW 2012 and 2015 report, compiled by The Great Rivers United Way, identifies current and emerging needs and/or issues in our region.
 The report sites obesity, food insecurity, increased child poverty rate, increased Food Share usage, and transportation among the relevant issues.
 These findings indicate the wide range of needs present among those living in poverty and those struggling to secure even basic necessities.

-During the summer of 2014 research was conducted which concluded that lower income people who need our services lack not only the skills, but lack basic kitchen necessities to prepare and eat healthier meals.
+During the summer of 2014 research was conducted which concluded that lower income people who need our services lack not only the skills, but basic kitchen necessities to prepare and eat healthier meals.
 The documents are also available in the links below.

 Please email WAFER Executive Director Erin Waldhart for more information and how to donate to this initiative.